johnalison/WorkingPhilosophy/BookNotes/OurOrientalHeritage.md

 - From those troubled times till ours that Law has been the central fact in the life of the Jews; and their loyalty to it through all wanderings and tribulations has been one of the most impressive phenomena of history.

 - Nowhere is there so much killing as in the Old Testament; its chapters oscillate between slaughter and compensatory reproduction.
-The prophets were not pacifists and the priests were almost as fond of was as of preaching.
+The prophets were not pacifists and the priests were almost as fond of war as of preaching.
 Among the nineteen kings of Israel eight were assassinated.

+ #Religion

 - Men look to love and life for everything; they receive a little less than that; and imagine they have received nothing; #WhoWeAre